derricks/derricks.github.io/kids_comic_books.md

 ### _Peter & Ernesto_ series, Graham Annable
 Because who doesn't love sloths?
 And maybe the notion that sloths are lazy is incorrect.
 Maybe they're just content.
 Thus the tone is set for Ernesto, who wants to see and do new things, and his friend Peter, who is, well, content.
 The personalities of the two sloths, and the choice of language and sentence structure reminds me quite a bit of the Elephant & Piggie books.
 The stories are appropriately silly.

-### _Hilda_ series, Luke Pearson
-One of our favorite series.
-The adventures of a Caucasian blue-haired girl who lives in a vaguely Nordic area and has lots of adventures with the fantastic creatures she meets there.
-Hilda is a great character, not just because she's a clever, adventuring girl, but also because she feels real.
-She rolls her eyes at her mum's attention, has realistic reactions to friends, and so on.
-But she's a fundamentally good kid.
-Midnight Giant is my favorite of the series for its parallel structure, but our daughter's favorite is The Black Hound.
-There's a Netflix series about her as well, though it departs fairly strongly from the books.

 ### Kevin McCloskey comics (_We Dig Worms_, _The Real Poop on Pigeons_, etc.)
 These books, published by Toon Books, are science-based comics for the younger reader.
 They pack a lot of information into a relatively small amount of fun text.
 Kids love facts, and these are good reads for them